 Methodology

-4xForecaster derives a macro-driven directional view on the US dollar through a four-layer analytical chain.
+4xForecaster derives a macro-driven directional view on the US dollar through a five-layer analytical chain.
 Each layer conditions the next.
 The output is a framework bias — not a trade signal.

 - Monitors bond rate volatility state and equity volatility (VIX) to classify the current market environment.